scriptingislife/becksteadn.github.io/_posts/2019-07-12-the-full-guide-to-creating-an-alexa-skill-with-flask-ask.md

 #### Best Way

 Using screens still requires the services to be started manually and there's no easy way to monitor their status.
 Amazon Linux uses System V scripts to manage services.
-Bash scripts following this format can be configured to start on boot.&nbsp;
+Bash scripts following this format can be configured to start on boot.
+After the services are configured, the EC2 instance can be restarted and the skills will be started automatically.

+Make a directory called&nbsp;**services&nbsp;**in ~/environment.&nbsp;

+##### Init Script

+&nbsp;

 ### Resources